BitBravo/netlify-cms-responsive-block-widget/readme.md

 # Netlify-CMS-Responsive-Iframe-Widget

-Adds a iframe widget to your editor allowing you to embed HTML contents, Youtube Video, Vimemo, and Images responsibly.
+Adds a iframe widget to your editor allowing you to embed HTML contents, Youtube Video, Vimeo Video, and Images responsibly.

 ## Installation